asim/aslam/README.md

 # aslam

-As founders, we know how hard it is to get a business up and running.
+As technical founders, we know what it's like trying to get a startup going.
 You need to wear a lot of hats and sometimes you don't even have the right one!
-I'm here to help.
-Whether its hacking on code or writing a blog post, doing a fundraising deck or pitching face to face.
+We're here to help.
+Whether its hacking on code or writing a blog post, reviewing a pitch deck or chatting face to face.
 Even if it's just the need for a sounding board.

 ### Experience